radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-overview/index.md

 weight: 1000
 ---

-In this tutorial you will be deploying an online store where you an order items:
+In this tutorial you will be deploying an online store where you can order items:

 <img src="./store.png" alt="A screenshot of the store application" width=500 />